GooldenApple/Jazz-the-Cat-in-the-Hat/TESTING.md

 ### difficulty.js

-`difficulty.js` defines the difficulty levels and pacing rules for the game.
+difficulty.js defines the difficulty levels and pacing rules for the game.
-It controls timing windows, travelBeats, playbackRate, maximum simultaneous notes and anti-simultaneous note rules for each level.
+It controls timing windows, `travelBeats`, `playbackRate`, maximum simultaneous notes and anti-simultaneous note rules for each level.

 JSHint reported **no errors or warnings** for this file.